isc-projects/stork/doc/usage.rst

-If a host reservation is configured in several DHCP servers, typically, all servers comprise the same set of parameters (i.e., IP addresses, hostname, client classes and DHCP options).
+If a host reservation is configured in several DHCP servers, typically, all servers comprise the same set of parameters (i.e., IP addresses, hostname, boot fields, client classes and DHCP options).
 By default, creating a new host reservation for several servers sends an identical copy of the host reservation to each.
-You may choose to specify a different set of client classes or options for different servers by selecting ``Configure individual server vaues`` at the top of the form.
-In this case, you must specify the complete sets of client classes and options for each DHCP server.
-Leaving client classes or options blank for some servers means that these servers receive no classes or DHCP options with the reservation.
+You may choose to specify a different set of boot fields, client classes or options for different servers by selecting ``Configure individual server vaues`` at the top of the form.
+In this case, you must specify the complete sets of boot fields, client classes and options for each DHCP server.
+Leaving them blank for some servers means that these servers receive no boot fields, classes or DHCP options with the reservation.

 Submitted host reservations may appear in Stork's host reservations list with some delay.
 Please allow some time for the reservations to propagate to the Kea DHCP